rossmclendon/rossmclendonphotography/_posts/2024-04-04-last-minute-eclipse.md

 If you camera has three custom shooting modes, store this in custom mode 1.
 If you have fewer modes, then change your settings to these after your last partial phase image before you take off your filter.

 ## Custom Mode for Chromoshpere and Prominences
 The chromosphere is the relatively thin red middle layer of the sun's atmosphere.
 It's always present but normally can't be seen because the photosphere is so much brighter.
 It's briefly visible just after C1, once the last bit of the bright photosphere is gone (the last of Baily's Beads disappears).
-It is safe to view with your unprotected eye, so this is the point where you take off your solar glasses.
+It is safe to view with your unprotected eye, so this is the first point where you look at the sun without your solar glasses.

 Prominences are arcs of plasma extending from the solar limb.
 They are also reddish in color and are a bit dimmer than the chromosphere.
 They'll also become visible after the photosphere passes fully behind the moon.